 But What About The Taste?

 Here’s what was so interesting.
-The kids preferred the parmesan uncooked, and the mozzarella cooked.
-They said that the flavors were distinct from one another, and nothing really stood out to them (in a good or bad way).
+My kids preferred the parmesan uncooked, and the mozzarella cooked.
+They said that the flavours were distinct from one another, and nothing really stood out to them (in a good or bad way).
 It didn’t seem that the two who can have dairy were in love with either of the cheeses, but seemed more willing to eat it because it was there.

 You see, the other two musketeers have a point of reference.
 They eat cheese regularly.
 Kid Two has NEVER had (any form) of dairy based cheese in his life.
 He will never know, and he can only compare a product like this to other dairy free options.
 I say biased because he can’t compare and I say accurate because he can’t compare.